danmasta/lo/README.md

 ```

 ### QuickJS
 [QuickJS](https://github.com/quickjs-ng/quickjs) is a small, embeddable javascript engine written in C that supports the latest ECMAScript specification including modules, async await, iterators, generators, proxies, etc. It can also be used to compile and package javascript code into standalone executables.
-This library works great with quickjs and includes some node api [polyfills](polyfill/qjs) to help compile tooling and clis written with node into standalone binaries.
+This library works great with quickjs and includes some node API [polyfills](polyfill/qjs) to help compile tooling and CLIs written with node into standalone binaries.

-While this project doesn't intend to provide complete polyfills for the entire node api, it does include some of the more common ones:
+While this project doesn't intend to provide complete polyfills for the entire node API, it does include some of the more common ones:
 * `console`
 * `events`
 * `fs`